KeyAuth/keyauth-cpp-library/README.md

 3- Lib Configuration -> Advanced -> Character Set ->  Multi-Byte Character Set

 4- Lib Configuration -> Preprocessor definiton for CURL -> CURL_STATICLIB

+Looking for a Discord bot made by the KeyAuth & RestoreCord founder that you can use to backup your Discord members, server settings, and messages?
+Go to https://vaultcord.com